AmaliTech-Training-Academy/BackEnd-Labs/Database Fundamentals/Smart-E-Commerce-System-I.md

 # Smart E-Commerce System

-## Database Fundamentals
+## Project Objectives

 Complexity: Advanced  |  Time Estimate: 10–12 hours

-## Project Objectives

 By the end of this project, learners will be able to:

 * Design and normalize a relational database schema that models an e-commerce domain effectively.